wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/describe-support-offerings-for-microsoft-365-services/includes/3-explain-service-level-agreements.md

     **Service credit**
   :::column-end:::
   :::column:::
     Service credits are submitted by the organization’s admin.
-If the claim has been successfully approved by Microsoft, your organization will receive service credits as a percentage of the total monthly fees your organization has paid for the month where you experienced downtime.
+If the claim is successfully approved by Microsoft, your organization will receive service credits.
+The service credit will be the percentage of the total monthly fees your organization paid for the month where you experienced downtime.
   :::column-end:::
 :::row-end:::
 :::row:::